Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 Series creator and writer Jimmy McGovern said: “Siobhan Finneran is back!
 And we’ve got a wonderful leading man in David Tennant.
 And a brilliant director in Paul Whittington.
 I think it’s going to be wonderful.”

 Vinette Robinson (Boiling Point, The Lazarus Project) is one of the third series’ newest additions, and she’ll play Erica.
-The extended cast also includes:
+The ensemble cast also includes:

-- Warren Brown (Ten Pound Poms, The Responder) as Albie
+- Warren Brown (Ten Pound Poms, The Responder) will play a “small role” as Albie.

 - Ethaniel Davy (Chicken Town, Hollyoaks) as Jayden.

-Series 3 will feature six debut performances from Ollie McNulty, Chukwubuikem Molokwu, Victor Zhao, Paul Smith Junior, Finn Kearns, and Jack Barnes
+Series 3 will feature six debut performances from Ollie McNulty, Chukwubuikem Molokwu, Victor Zhao, Paul Smith Junior, Finn Kearns, and Jack Barnes.
+They all play young offenders.

 “I’m particularly excited for audiences to meet the lads playing our young offenders, who are all remarkable actors that I know we’re going to be seeing a lot more of in the future.”